Skip to Main ContentSkip to Footer

 Assistant Professor, Civil Engineering

-Dr. Maryam Salehi is an Assistant Professor in the Department of Civil Engineering at the University of Memphis and earned her Ph.D. in Civil Engineering (Environmental) from Purdue University in 2017.
+Dr. Maryam Salehi is an Assistant Professor in the Department of Civil, Construction, and Environmental Engineering at the University of Memphis and earned her Ph.D. in Civil Engineering (Environmental) from Purdue University in 2017.
 She obtained her MSc in Civil Engineering from the University of South Alabama, where she earlier conducted her Post Doctoral research.
 In addition to her studies in Civil Engineering, Dr. Salehi holds BSc, MSc, and Ph.D. degrees in Textile Engineering.
 She has been conducting multidisciplinary research at the interface of material science and environmental engineering to protect public health, for a decade.
 Also, she has been applying her expertise in nanotechnology, water chemistry, polymer, and surface science to investigate the contaminant fate within drinking water infrastructure.
 Dr. Salehi has co-authored several peer-review journal publications and has also presented in many national and international conferences.
 She is doing engineering and scientific research aimed to understand and predict the sustainability of drinking water infrastructure, and water treatment technologies.

 Sustainable Drinking Water Infrastructure